Cynthia Lummis: Equality

+Free speech

+In 2023, Lummis and Senator Rand Paul cosponsored the Free Speech Protection Act to prohibit the government from directing online platforms to censor speech protected by the First Amendment.
+Lummis said, "If we let the Biden administration restrict our freedom of speech, there is no telling what other sacred freedoms they will come for next."
+In September 2025, Lummis defended the indefinite suspension of Jimmy Kimmel Live! in response to pressure from Federal Communications Commission chair Brendan Carr.
+Carr had suggested ABC's FCC license could be revoked for comments Jimmy Kimmel made about the alleged killer of Charlie Kirk.
+Lummis said, "an FCC license, it's not a right.
+It really is a privilege", adding, "Under normal times, in normal circumstances, I tend to think that the First Amendment should always be sort of the ultimate right.
+And that there should be almost no checks and balances on it.
+I don't feel that way anymore.
+I feel like something's changed culturally.
+And I think that there needs to be some cognizance that things have changed.
+We just can't let people call each other those kinds of insane things and then be surprised when politicians get shot and the death threats they are receiving and then trying to get extra money for security."

 LGBT rights

-Lummis voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, named after Matthew Shepard, who was murdered in an anti-gay hate crime, stating that she believed that hate crime legislation was "a state's rights issue".
+Lummis voted against the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, named after Matthew Shepard, a murder victim who was gay, stating that she believed that hate crime legislation was "a state's rights issue".
 She voted against the repeal of don't ask, don't tell and co-sponsored the State Marriage Defense Act.
 Following the Supreme Court ruling in Obergefell v.
 Hodges, which found same-sex marriage bans unconstitutional, Lummis supported the First Amendment Defense Act to protect religious groups that opposed gay marriage.
 She opposes same-sex marriage and believes that it "should be left to the states".
 She was given a zero percent rating from the Human Rights Campaign during her entire tenure in the House of Representatives.

-She was one of 12 Republicans to vote to advance the Respect for Marriage Act, legislation that codifies same-sex marriage rights into federal law.
-On November 29, 2022, Lummis voted for the final passage of the Respect for Marriage Act.
-Explaining her decision, reversing her prior opposition to federal same-sex marriage recognition, she said she was "guided by two things—the Wyoming Constitution and ensuring religious liberties for all citizens and faith-based organizations were protected."
+Lummis was one of 12 Republicans to vote to advance the Respect for Marriage Act, legislation that codifies same-sex marriage rights into federal law.
+On November 29, 2022, she voted for the final passage of the act.
+Explaining her decision, a reversal of her opposition to federal same-sex marriage recognition, she said she was "guided by two things—the Wyoming Constitution and ensuring religious liberties for all citizens and faith-based organizations were protected."